vnguyen01/vnguyen01.github.io/_posts/2020-06-14-getting-katex-to-work-for-github-pages.markdown

 showed me how to separate the two branches to get this to work.

 There were two things that I had to do differently.
-1. The `git branch --set-upstream master origin/master` command is outdated to I had to do `git branch --set-upstream-to=origin/master master`.
+1. The `git branch --set-upstream master origin/master` command is outdated so I had to do `git branch --set-upstream-to=origin/master master`.
 2. I couldn't get the `git remote add origin https://github.com/USERNAME/USERNAME.github.io` to work and had to instead do `git remote set-url origin https://USERNAME@github.com/USERNAME/USERNAME.github.io.git`.